 Over-wintering your stock tank pool:

 Overwintering your stock tank pool is easy peasy!
 Use the pump to drain the pool of water.
-Scrub it down and hose it out to remove any funkiness that has built up over the season.
+Scrub it down and hose it out to remove any funkiness or hard water deposits that may have built up over the season.
 You can leave the pool empty, flip it over or cover it with a tarp depending on your preference.
-You will also want to hose off and scrub your filter and hoses as needed (we have really hard water so we tend to get a lot of build-up).
-Storing your hoses and pump inside over the winter will help them last longer.
+We scrub the pump and hoses as needed (we have really hard water so we tend to get a lot of build-up).
+We also store the hoses and pump inside over the winter to help them last longer.

 Ready to create your own DIY stock tank pool?
 You won’t regret it!
 You can create your own oasis this weekend and enjoy it all summer long!
 Have questions about setting up your stock tank pool?
 Or maybe you have some brilliant ideas for a stock tank pool!
 Drop them in the comments below!